sohndotcloud/so-you-think-you-know-git/README.md

 git maintenance start
 ```

-The command updates .gitconfig to add the lines below.
+The command above updates .gitconfig to add the lines below.
 ```
 [maintenance]
     auto = false
     strategy = incremental
 ```
-This adds a cron job to the repository to run a task every hour.
+This will add a cron job to the repository to prefetch every hour.

-The prefetched references will not be loaded into the project until the merge is done.
+The prefetched references will not be loaded into the project until .
 To validate that the prefetch is working
 `git for-each-ref | grep prefetch`